 I treat our scheduled sessions as serious commitments and ask that you do the same.
 Try to treat this commitment like you would any other commitment.
 Please don't make our sessions your first commitment to break when there's a conflict, and please don't surprise me with conflicts that have been on your calendar for awhile.
 (Both of those happen surprisingly often!)

 Time slots are the natural resources on which my business depends.
-Holding your time slot prevents me from offering it to somebody else and also prevents me from taking music gigs and making plans with friends.
+Holding your time slot for you prevents me from offering it to somebody else, and also prevents me from making other plans.
 I am happy to do this for you, but only if you also take that time commitment seriously.
 I have missed out on a lot of income, music gigs and social activities that I could have participated in had I gotten adequate notice of cancellations.
 I've gotten barely a day's notice of cancellations due to concerts that have been planned since the beginning of the year.
 Please don't be like that!

 Legit reasons to cancel with little notice

 Feel free to cancel for really important, unavoidable, and unpredictable conflicts such as sudden illness or death in the family.